 Sightseeing

-From Olmstead Point on Tioga Road, you will have a high vantage point from the east looking down into Yosemite Valley.
-Half Dome can be seen at a distance.
+From Olmstead Point on Tioga Road, you will have a view from the east looking down into Yosemite Valley and at the iconic Half Dome.

-Located at the end of Glacier Point Road, Glacier Point is once of the most iconic viewpoints in the park.
-You will see unparalleled views of Half Dome and the high country peaks as well as Vernal and Nevada Falls.
-Washburn Point, which is just south of Glacier Point on the same road, has even better views of the waterfalls.
+Located at the end of Glacier Point Road, Glacier Point is once of the most incredible viewpoints not only in the Yosemite but surely worldwide.
+Half Dome, Vernal and Nevada Falls and the entire Valley will be accessed through a unique bird's-eye view here.
+Don't overlook Washburn Point, just south of Glacier Point on the same road, it has its own impressive views of the waterfalls.

-Head to El Capitan Meadow in Yosemite Valley to view the famous climbing wall.
-Bring your binoculars -- you might spy climbers!
-From here you’ll also have a great view of Cathedral Rocks and see an abundance of wildflowers in season.
+Head to El Capitan Meadow in Yosemite Valley to view the famous climbing wall towering from above.
+Bring your binoculars - you might spy climbers, especially in the fall season!
+From here you’ll also have a great view of Cathedral Rocks.

-The Sentinel Bridge is a favorite viewing platform of Half Dome and its reflection in the calm waters of the Merced River.
+The Sentinel Bridge is a favorite viewing platform for Half Dome as it reflects on the Merced River's surface.

 For an up-close look at more than 500 giant sequoias, head to the Mariposa Grove near the park’s southern entrance.
-Click here for the most up-to-date information about visiting the grove.
+Experiencing these magnificent trees for the first time is something you will never forget.
+Click here for the most up-to-date information about visiting the grove

 Hiking